Cloud Migration Challenges: 10 Pitfalls That Derail Canadian Businesses

 Fusion Computing manages cloud migrations across Toronto & GTA | Hamilton | Metro Vancouver

 A managed IT services provider like Fusion Computing brings experience from dozens of migrations, templates for planning, established relationships with cloud providers, and teams that can execute technical work at scale.
 MSPs reduce risk by catching common pitfalls early, handling peak work during cutover so internal staff can focus on critical applications, and providing post-migration support during the crucial first months when issues emerge.
+You won’t find that depth of experience in-house unless you’ve been through multiple migrations before.

 Fusion Computing has guided Canadian businesses through cloud migrations since 2012, serving companies across Toronto, Hamilton, and Metro Vancouver.
-We work with you to assess cloud readiness, design a migration plan tailored to your business, execute the migration with minimal disruption, and optimize your cloud environment for cost and performance.
+We’ll work with you to assess cloud readiness, design a migration plan tailored to your business, execute the migration with minimal disruption, and optimize your cloud environment for cost and performance.
 Our CISSP-certified leadership ensures security remains central throughout the process.

 Related Resources